San Diego Pedestrian Accident Attorneys

 The experienced San Diego pedestrian accident lawyers at Bisnar Chase have a long and successful track record of protecting the rights of injured victims and their families.
-We will fight against the at-fault parties - be it negligent motorists or governmental entities - in order to help you recover fair and full compensation for your significant losses.
+We will fight against the at-fault parties in order to help you recover fair and full compensation for your significant losses.

 Please contact us today at 949-203-3814 for a free consultation and a comprehensive case evaluation.